pvh95/dl_reddit_meme/README.md

 Structure of this projects:
 * **'./'** the root directory.
 Most of the scripts will be here.
 * Inside the root directory, there are two main subdirectories.
 First, **./temp** which is supposed to use for anything temporary (e.x. logging files there for example).
-The other one is the **./output** folder where the results of scripts will be dumped here.
+The other one is the **./output** folder where the results of scripts will be dumped.

 If you are coming from a Unix/Linux based computer, you just need to type the following one-liner into the CL:
 ```